Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 - The date column, as a DATETIME with `table.datetime('date')`
 - And the time column, as a TIME with `table.time('time')

-Notice that for all these columns in each one of them I also set `.notNullable()` because the user will have to set each of these values everytime he creates a new event.
+Notice that for all these columns in each one of them I also set `.notNullable()` because the user will have to set each of these values every time he creates a new event.

 After all this work we can run our migration: